Mojotatan/aci/readme.md

 ```

 2. Change dbUrl in server/db/index.js.
 You may have to manually add the email password as well.
+*Addendum* You might have to do this as root b/c of permissions issues.

 3. Restart Passenger